 Moreover, Confusion also offers an Indian vegan menu like kothambir vadi, sev puri, dhokla, and more.
 And yes, these are also homemade menus.

-Another Sheung Wan restaurant is Mana! and it's also in Central and Wan Chai, HK.
+Another Sheung Wan restaurant is Mana! and it's also in Central and Wan Chai.
 This restaurant is known as a "fast slow food" because they serve fast even when they're using brick oven flatbreads and other plant-based ingredients.

 So when you're in a hurry, this food hub is right for you as their menus are ready for on the go individuals.
 They even offer deliveries!

 So if you're a light eater, you can order their organic fresh salad boxes.
 But if you're ravishing, go for their plant-based burgers.
 To quench your thirst, sip their smoothies and juices from fresh and organic fruits.

 What's even greater with Mana! is its eco-friendly packaging.
 Not only are you healthy, but you're also helping to reduce plastic waste.